miso-xyz/4dotsOfficeEXEUnpacker/README.md

-# 4dots's Office EXE Unpacker (3 in 1)
+# 4dots's Office EXE Unpacker (4 in 1)
-This application can unpack the following packers:
+This application can unpack the following packers made by 4dots Software:
 ```
 - Excel To EXE Converter (tested on v2.0 & v2.1)
 - Powerpoint To EXE Converter (tested on v3.3)